-35 years ago today (Nov.
+Thirty-six years ago today (Nov.
 15) was a life-altering day for Kenny Rogers.
-It was on this date in 1978 that the singer’s multi-platinum selling album, ‘The Gambler,’ was released.
+It was on this date in 1978 that the singer’s multi-platinum-selling album ‘The Gambler’ was released.

-The 75-year-old went on to release 22 more albums since ‘The Gambler,’ and has been inducted into the Country Music Hall of Fame.
+The 76-year-old has released 23 more studio albums since ‘The Gambler’ and has been inducted into the Country Music Hall of Fame.